Atoti2/Munchkin_rooms/README.md

 # Munchkin Board Game Web App

 Welcome to the **Munchkin Board Game Web App**!
-This web application allows players to enjoy the classic card game *Munchkin* in a digital format, where users can join rooms, upgrade their levels and gear, and view other players' stats in real-time.
+This web application allows players to enhance their *Munchkin* gameplay by keeping track of their levels, gear, and stats in a digital format.
+Users can join rooms, manage their character's progress, and view other players' stats in real-time while playing the physical game.

 ## Table of Contents